 - Parkinson's disease

 Research suggests that people who have depression and another medical illness tend to have more severe symptoms of both illnesses.
-They may have more difficulty adapting to their co-occurring illness and more medical costs than those who do not have both depression and a medical illness.
+They may have more difficulty adapting to their medical condition, and they may have higher medical costs than those who do not have both depression and a medical illness.
 Symptoms of depression may continue even as a person’s physical health improves.

 People with depression are at higher risk for other medical conditions.

-People with depression have an increased risk of cardiovascular disease, diabetes, stroke, and Alzheimer’s disease, for example.
-Research also suggests that people with depression are at higher risk for osteoporosis relative to others.
+People with depression have an increased risk of cardiovascular disease, diabetes, stroke, pain, and Alzheimer's disease, for example.
+Research also suggests that people with depression may be at higher risk for osteoporosis.
 The reasons are not yet clear.
 One factor with some of these illnesses is that many people with depression may have less access to good medical care.
-They may have a harder time caring for their health, for example, seeking care, taking prescribed medication, eating well, and exercising.
+They may have a more challenging time caring for their health—for example, seeking care, taking prescribed medication, eating well, and exercising.

-Ongoing research is also exploring whether physiological changes seen in depression may play a role in increasing the risk of physical illness.
-In people with depression, scientists have found changes in the way several different systems in the body function, all of which can have an impact on physical health:
+Scientists also are exploring whether physiological changes seen in depression may play a role in increasing the risk of physical illness.
+In people with depression, scientists have found changes in the way several different systems in the body function that could have an impact on physical health, including: